akio-tomiya/LatticeQCD.jl/README.md

 <img src="LQCDjl_block.png" width=300>

 LatticeQCD.jl is basically a wrapper of the following packages
 - [Wilsonloop.jl](https://github.com/akio-tomiya/Wilsonloop.jl) :Wilsonloop.jl helps us to treat with the Wilson loops and generic Wilson lines in any Nc and dimensions.
+Wilson lines can be defined in symbolly.
 - [Gaugefields.jl](https://github.com/akio-tomiya/Gaugefields.jl): Gaugefields.jl is a package for lattice QCD codes.
 Treating gauge fields (links), gauge actions with MPI and autograd.
 This can generate quenched configurations.
 - [LatticeDiracOperators.jl](https://github.com/akio-tomiya/LatticeDiracOperators.jl): LatticeDiracOperators.jl is a package for lattice QCD codes.
 Treating pseudo-femrion fields with various lattice Dirac operators, fermion actions with MPI.
 This can generate configurations with dynamical fermions.